Log in or create a free Rosenverse account to watch this video.

 •

-IBM has publicly reported environmental impact reductions since 1990, showing longstanding commitment.
+IBM has been publicly tracking and reporting environmental impact reductions since 1990, demonstrating a deep-rooted commitment to sustainability.

 -